dbader13/academic-kickstart/content/authors/sun-yuzhong/_index.md

 #  link: files/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "liujin@janelia.hhmi.org"
+email: "yuzhongsun@ict.ac.cn"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Alumni
+- Postdoctoral Alumni

 ---